-The following is a complete list of all curriculum readings for the April 2023 FDP exam.
+The following is a complete list of all October 2023 FDP exam curriculum readings.

-Two (2) out of the three (3) books and six (6) articles from the Alternative Data and Machine Learning in the Financial Industry: A Collection of Articles from PMR Journals must be purchased.
+Two of the three books and six articles from the "Alternative Data and Machine Learning in the Financial Industry: A Collection of Articles from the PMR Journals" must be purchased.
 One of the books is available free of charge from the authors' website.